Knowable Magazine

 Knowable Magazine is a non-profit, editorially independent online publication from science publisher Annual Reviews that discusses scientific discoveries and the significance of scholarly work in a journalistic style.
 The magazine uses information from Annual Reviews' 51 review journals as springboards for stories from areas including health and disease, the environment, biology, physics, the social sciences, and economics, linking back to science-related scholarly sources.
 The publication aims "to create a bridge between popular science articles and the technical literature".

 Knowable often uses comics and infographics to enhance storytelling and make complex concepts easier to understand.
 Knowable Magazine makes many of its science graphics freely available online, for use by scientists and educators.
+In 2025, Knowable offered a free "Teen Brain Bootcamp" for people working with teens, reviewing research into adolescent brain development.

 As a non-profit publication, Knowable Magazine has been supported by grants from the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation. the Dana Foundation. and the Howard Hughes Medical Institute (HHMI).
-As of 13 October 2022, the initiative was expanded to include Knowable en español, a Spanish-language publication under editor Debbie Ponchner.
+As of 13 October 2022, the initiative was expanded to include a Spanish-language sister publication, Knowable en español, under editor Debbie Ponchner.